-Since Russell Coutts and Larry Ellison OF of Oracle started Sail GP in October 2018 it has become the world’s leading global sailing grand prix.
+Since Russell Coutts and Larry Ellison of Oracle started Sail GP in October 2018 it has become the world’s leading global sailing grand prix.
 And since day one Protectors have been Sail GP’s vessel of choice, for team chase boats, media, course marshals and support.

 We recently delivered a further three Protector 330 Chases, so we sat down with Lyndsay Turner, Protector International Sales and Marketing Director, to look back on Protector’s proud association with Sail GP.